gammapy/gammapy-meetings/dev-meetings/2025/2025-07-04/README.md

 - nothing specific for now

 ### Ongoing projects:
-    - sensi
+    - sensitivity: tutorial is missing.
+IS it required for v2.0.
+Do we postpone?
-    - HLI R.T.: postpone for later.
+    - HLI: What can go in, what do we postpone for later?
     - MWL
-No report

-R.T.: Needed for v2, or postpone?

 ## Any other Business

 #Adding people on slack
 A.S.: How to add people on Slack?
 R.T.: What could be the principle?
 A.S.: Someone from GP needs to invite.
-R.T.: Alternative with emailadress to write to for being added?
+R.T.: Alternative with email address to write to for being added?
 Create contact-address for GP.
 A.S. agrees.
 R.T.: Discuss with B.K.

 ## Automatic activity report